darchr/gem5art/docs/artifacts.md

         db.downloadFile(disk._id, 'npb')
 ```

 Here, we assume that there can be multiple disk images/artifacts with the name `npb` and we are only interested in downloading the npb disk image with a particular documentation ('npb disk image created on Nov 20').
+Also, note that there is not a single way to download files from the database (although they will eventually use the downloadFile function).

-The documentation on [downloadFile](artifacts.html#gem5art.artifact._artifactdb.ArtifactDB.downloadFile) method used in the above code snippet is available at the bottom of this page.
-The dual of this method is [upload](artifacts.html#gem5art.artifact._artifactdb.ArtifactDB.upload).
+The dual of the [downloadFile](artifacts.html#gem5art.artifact._artifactdb.ArtifactDB.downloadFile) method used above is [upload](artifacts.html#gem5art.artifact._artifactdb.ArtifactDB.upload).